 The first step in recovery is changing your relationship with drugs or alcohol.
 Because recovery involves a step-by-step process, alcohol or drug rehab facilities are available to help you.
 Many types of substance abuse treatment options are available, starting with detox and then moving on to counseling and therapy.
 These treatments fall into two categories, including inpatient vs. outpatient treatment.

-The Difference Between Inpatient vs. Outpatient Treatment
+Inpatient vs. Outpatient Substance Abuse Treatment

 The treatment program you pick depends on the severity of your substance abuse issues.
 Once you make that determination, with the help of a professional, you can determine if you need inpatient vs. outpatient treatment.
 Each program is designed to help those with substance use disorders to stop using and reduce their risk of relapsing.